 New qualifying trade

-The company must be carrying out a new qualifying trade - this is a trade that has been carried on by it (or a predecessor) for less than two years.
+The company must be carrying out a new qualifying trade - this is a trade that has been carried on by it (or a predecessor) for less than two years (set to increase to three years from April 2023).
 Note that the date of incorporation is irrelevant.
 The key date is the date that the company commenced trading.

 In most cases, the entity seeking SEIS investment will be a UK limited private company but it is possible for an overseas company to qualify provided that it has a taxable presence in the UK e.g. a branch.

 Eligible companies must have gross assets (total assets) of no more than £200,000 (this is set to increase to £350,000 from April 2023) and less than 25 full time equivalent employees at the time of the investment.